Last updated on April 26, 2023

 A breast lift reduces the sagging of heavy breast tissue.
 We can raise the position of the nipples and the darker area surrounding the nipples (areolae).
 The procedure can also reduce the size of the areolae to keep them in proportion to the newly shaped breasts.

 Several techniques are available to remove breast skin and reshape breast tissue.
-The specific technique Dr. Sweeney chooses for you will be very personal to your desired outcome.
+The specific technique that we choose for you will be very personal to your desired outcome.
 These decisions, made in your advance consultation, determine the location of incisions.

 Depending on your situation, incisions might be made around your areolae, the darker area surrounding the nipples.
 In some cases, incisions extend downward from the areolae to the breast creases.
 Your procedure may require horizontal incisions along the breast creases.